sanyalpp/anaconda/README.md

 The source code is in C

 Disclaimer

-1)You can change the source code which I have made available in order to modify the game, but please do inform me about the changes you have made , as it would be of immense help to me.
+* You can change the source code which I have made available in order to modify the game, but please do inform me about the changes you have made , as it would be of immense help to me.
-2)You could also see the source code for the purpose of learning.
+* You could also see the source code for the purpose of learning.
-3)Finally a request, please dont copy the entire program and make it available in your name , as it is ethically incorrect.
+* Finally a request, please dont copy the entire program and make it available in your name , as it is ethically incorrect.

 # System Compatibility
 1)The game is to be installed in Microsoft Windows 98/NT/Windows XP platform.